 Upon recommendation of the Recreation Commission, with approval from the Ways and Means Committee, commencing in fiscal year 2018 the Recreation Director and Recreation Maintenance budgets are being presented as one consolidated budget.

 This change was proposed as a result of the prior decision to combine the oversight of both divisions under one Director of Parks & Recreation.

-The Parks and Recreation budget contains increases in full-time and part-time salaries for FY 22.
-The increase in full and part-time salaries reflects contractual obligations in accordance with the BMEA contract.
+The Parks and Recreation budget contains an increase in full-time salaries for FY 23.
+The increase in full-time salaries reflects the addition of an Assistant Director of Parks & Recreation and contractual obligations in accordance with the BMEA contract.